 Jobspresso specializes in remote jobs – there ain’t no in-house jobs posted here – and positions span across any industry that offers the flexibility to work from home.
-The jobs you’ll find here are usually in the fields of design, marketing, IT and more.
+The jobs you’ll find here are usually in the fields of design, marketing, IT, and more.
 Basically, if you can do the job remotely, Jobspresso will list it.
-While there are plenty of industries represented on this website, it heavily leans towards tech jobs, with a ton of listings for engineers, developers, QA analysts, IT security services and customer support specialists.
+While there are plenty of industries represented on this website, it heavily leans towards tech jobs, with a ton of listings for engineers, developers, QA analysts, , and customer support specialists.

 Remote Tech Work

-Remote Tech Work is another job search site that caters for telecommuting jobs in tech.
-You’ll find lists for developers, engineers, programmers, data analysts and more.
+Remote Tech Work is another job search site that caters to telecommuting jobs in tech.
+You’ll find lists for developers, engineers, programmers, data analysts, and more.
 It is a no-frills website, which means it’s straightforward and user-friendly – exactly what you want when searching for a new job.
 The minimalist feel of this site also extends to the application process.
 You won’t need to sign up or submit a resume through the website and hope it goes to the right place.
-Instead, you’ll be prompted to send your resume directly to a specific email of the company in which you are applying to.
+Instead, you’ll be prompted to send your resume directly to a specific email of the company to which you are applying.

-Remote Jobs isn’t a website designed to be limited towards the tech industry, but it lists an overwhelming number of telecommuting jobs for tech workers.
+Remote Jobs isn’t a website designed to be limited to the tech industry, but it lists an overwhelming number of telecommuting jobs for tech workers.
 It’s another job-search site that is easy to navigate and user-friendly.
-While you’ll see listings for remote and traditional jobs in every industry, it’s easy to filter by contract, freelance, full-time, part-time, temporary or internship positions.
+While you’ll see listings for remote and traditional jobs in every industry, it’s easy to filter by contract, freelance, full-time, part-time, temporary, or internship positions.